Latex: Is This Good or Bad?

 Synthetic latex, also called styrene-butadiene, is a copy of natural latex made in a laboratory.
 When demand for rubber products increased in WWII, scientists derived a way to to replicate latex out of petrochemicals.
 Numerous studies have concluded that there is a correlation between styrene-butadiene and cancer, most commonly leukemia (1, 2, 3).
 It is mainly used in the automotive industry in the making of tires, hoses, and seals as well as in paints & glue, but it is also commonly found in mattresses and furniture.
 During my research, I found numerous mattress and furniture makers that claim there is no difference between natural and synthetic latex (other than price).
 However, The Mattress Journal states, “The cons of synthetic (latex) include the fact that the polyurethane foam releases environmental toxins during manufacture and will continue to emit carcinogenic gases as it breaks down over the years.”

 The takeaway lesson here is that purchasing furniture made from synthetic latex could potentially expose your family to a cancer causing material.
-Thankfully, Sprout San Francisco sought a glider made with natural latex and now is able to offer it exclusively to their customers!
+Thankfully, Sprout San Francisco sought a glider and a rocker made with natural latex and now is able to offer it exclusively to their customers!